Understanding Aspect Ratio

 - Some discs feature an "anamorphic" aspect ratio.
 These movies have extra lines of information inserted in a 4:3 signal, which the TV is then supposed to expand to fill a 16:9 screen.
 But, depending on the combination of your TV and player, it may not work properly.
 See our Troubleshooting section below for tips.

-- Many DVD movies feature aspect ratios that are wider than a 16:9 TV screen, such as 1.85:1 or 2.39:1.
+- Many DVD (and Blu-ray) movies feature aspect ratios that are wider than a 16:9 TV screen, such as 1.85:1 or 2.39:1.
 You'll especially notice the extra width of 2.39:1 movies because you'll see black bars on the top and bottom of the image — kind of like you would if you were watching a 16:9 letterboxed movie on an older 4:3 TV.
 These black bars don't bother most folks, but if you find them distracting, try cycling through your TV's aspect ratio modes to zoom or vertically stretch the image to fill the screen.

 Troubleshooting aspect ratio problems

 It's important to keep in mind that your TV isn't the only thing in your system that can affect aspect ratio.
-Your cable box, DVD player, and other source components likely all have their own aspect ratio settings.
-And the TV show your cable box displays, or the movie in your DVD player, also have their own set aspect ratios.
+Your cable box, DVD or Blu-ray player, and other source components likely all have their own aspect ratio settings.
+And the TV show your cable box displays, or the movie in your disc player, also have their own set aspect ratios.
 If your TV, source component, and source material aren't all on the same page regarding aspect ratio, some pretty funky things can happen.

 To avoid aspect ratio issues as much as possible, here's what we suggest: